oakcask/git-toolbox/README.md

 * Stop if working tree is conflicted or HEAD and its remote tracking branch is synchronized.
 * Stage changes by `git add -u` if working tree is "dirty".
+  * This step is skipped if `--only-staged` option is given.
 * Commit changes if staged changes exist.
 * Rename branch then switch to it, if HEAD points to the defualt or protected branch.
   This will clean up the revisions "wrongly" commited on the default or protected branches.